hindu-comm/weblogs/manasataramgini/2013/10/2013-10-23_the-tale-of-the-two-classes-of-vanij-s.md

 looked from the Hindu to the nightwatchman and asked, ‘Why did you do this?’
 The nightwatchman did not answer and, getting upset, Imam Quli Khan asked again.
-The nightwatchman requested a private discussion and Imam Quli Khan called him forward and commanded, ‘Alright, speak\!’
+The nightwatchman requested a private discussion and Imam Quli Khan called him forward and commanded, ‘Alright, speak!’
 He explained what he saw to Imam Quli Khan and told him that he thought that the three perpetrators were he himself and his two companions, Nadir Divan Begi and ‘Abd al-Wasi Qurchi, out getting information about